Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Like the input witness data, the *output witness* string contains data necessary for transaction verification, but which does not affect the *outcome* of the transaction and therefore is excluded from the [transaction ID](#transaction-id).

-The output witness string can be extended with additional commitments, proofs or validation hints that are excluded from the [transaction ID](#transaction-id), but committed to the blockchain via the [witness hash](#transaction-witness-hash).
+The output witness string can be extended with additional commitments, proofs or validation hints that are excluded from the [transaction ID](#transaction-id).

 **Asset version 1** and **VM version 1** do not use the output witness data which is set to an empty string (encoded as a single byte 0x00 that represents a varstring31 encoding of an empty string).
 To support future upgrades, nodes must accept and ignore arbitrary data in the output witness string.